 Order flow analysis is really just a very simple way of reading charts.

 To make it easier to understand, It’s also referred to as supply and demand analysis.
-This analysis relies on the assumption of where you could find a future imbalance order flow.
+This analysis relies on the assumption of where you could find a future imbalance in order flow.

-Trading order flow is basically looking at where in the nearest past there was a major decision in the market to drop or rally in a significant manner.
+Trading order flow is basically looking at where in the nearest past, there was a major decision in the market to drop or rally in a significant manner.
 That means looking at wherever a strong price movement occurred.

 Simply looking up for big moves on the charts is the easiest thing to spot with the naked eye.

-This is the core concept to understand about order flow and of course, there is so much more to it than this.
+This is the core concept to understand about order flow, and of course, there is so much more to it than this.
 Simplified, it’s reading the history of charts to understand the story of where the buyers and the sellers are located.

 Trading order flow doesn’t involve any indicators whatsoever.
 It’s a naked clean chart with horizontal levels plotted.
 It’s the cleanest and simplest form to analyze price action.

 Having said all that, the flow can also be supplementary to any trading technique you can combine it with.
-It can be paired with any style of analysis because it will provide you the layer of price reasoning which you can put together with something like momentum or fundamental reasoning standard deviation.
+It can be paired with any style of analysis because it will provide you a layer of price reasoning which you can put together with something like momentum or fundamental reasoning standard deviation.

-If we have opened your appetite to learn more about Order Flow trading, and it’s easier for you to understand it through video, we invite you to watch this four parts educational webinar we have published a while ago:
+If we have opened your appetite to learn more about Order Flow trading, and it’s easier for you to understand it through video, we invite you to watch this four parts educational webinar we published a while ago:

 When you base your analysis on historical levels and know what level you’re waiting for, you have a huge edge advantage for your trading.
 This leg up will practically provide you with the advantage of buying at a very cheap price and selling at the highest, most expensive.
-It will also allow you the comfort of knowing your trade ahead of time so you can set future orders to be filled at a future time whenever price hits the mark.
-This reduces screen time and will make your trading routine very easy and relaxed, leaving you enough time to be an analyst and well prepared for the trades.
+It will also allow you the comfort of knowing your trade ahead of time so you can set future orders to be filled at a future time whenever the price hits the mark.
+This reduces screen time and will make your trading routine very easy and relaxed, leaving you enough time to be an analyst and well-prepared for the trades.